AJVicens/command-line-for-reporters/README.md

 `ffmpeg`: There's another tool out there called `ffmpeg` that can work wonders with audio and video (streaming or at rest).
 I've only just scratched the surface with it and it's already streamlined my workflow.
 [Try it](https://ffmpeg.org/).

 `csvkit`: This is an amazing Python-based tool to help you work with CSV files on the command line.
-Written by [Chris Groskopf](https://twitter.com/onyxfish), CSVKit is a great way to get a handle on the data you have in a given spreadsheet, clean it up a bit, and get your story jumpstarted.
+Written by [Chris Groskopf](https://twitter.com/onyxfish), CSVKit is a great way to get a handle on the data you have in a given spreadsheet, clean it up a bit, and get your story jump-started.
 I use this all the time and recommend it so highly that I think we'll run through a quick tutorial.
 Keep in mind that Chris writes extensive documentation for all of his tools, so please do head over to the [tutorial he's written](https://csvkit.readthedocs.io/en/1.0.1/).
 I'll provide an incredibly abridged version below.

+`dkimpy`: At NICAR 2019 I learned of a neat command line tool called `dkimpy` that allows a user to verify the authenticity of emails with one command ([read more here](https://www.propublica.org/nerds/authenticating-email-using-dkim-and-arc-or-how-we-analyzed-the-kasowitz-emails) via ProPublica's Jeremy B. Merrill).

 #### Let's quickly run through creating directories and files (and then removing them)